Final report for GNE20-238

-In the previous research by Pinero et al. 2019 with plum curculio (another apple key pest), they proved that these two nematodes are highly effective to plum curculio in the apple orchard condition.
-Therefore, if these two nematodes show to be highly effective for apple maggot fly larvae and pupae, we kill ‘two birds with one stone’.
+Field study: Evaluated the virulence of S. riobrave (high = 200 Infective Juveniles (= IJs) per cm2) against R. pomonella pupae in four commercial apple orchards.
+The previous research by Pinero et al. 2019 with plum curculio (another apple key pest) proved that these two nematodes are highly effective to plum curculio in the apple orchard condition.
+Therefore, if these two nematodes show to be highly effective for apple maggot fly larvae and pupae, we kill ‘two birds with one stone.

 Apple is one of the most valuable fruit crops in the USA.
 In fact, the most recent data in the US value of utilized non-citrus production apple place in the second in the nation with 4.94 billion tones just after grape (USDA NASS, 2019).
-In New England, Massachusetts rank first with an average value of utilized production approximately 31 million /year (USDA NASS, 2019).
-In eastern North America, apple maggot fly (AMF), Rhagoletis pomonella (Diptera: Tephritidae), has been ranked as a key pest of apple.
-If left uncontrolled, it will bring economic damage at about 30-70% or even 91% out of total production (Prokopy et al. 2003).
+In New England, Massachusetts ranked first with an average value of utilized production of approximately 31 million /year (USDA NASS, 2019).
+In eastern North America, apple maggot fly, Rhagoletis pomonella, has been ranked as a key pest of apple.
+If left uncontrolled, it brings economic damage at about 30-70% or even 91% out of total production (Prokopy et al. 2003).
 To maintain AMF populations below economic damage, apple growers depend on applying broad-spectrum chemical pesticides to the entire orchard.
-Inevitably, it influences the biological community such as beneficial arthropods, including many species of predators and parasitoids that biologically suppress several pests, as well as wild pollinators such as bees and syrphid flies in the orchard ecosystem.
-Pesticides also influence the functioning of agricultural soils, while their leaching to surface and produce a threat for the provision of the water resource and for the functioning of aquatic systems (Putten et al. 2006).
+Inevitably, it negatively impacts the biological community such as beneficial arthropods, including many species of predators and parasitoids that suppress several pests, as well as wild pollinators such as bees and syrphid flies in the orchard ecosystem.
+Pesticides also influence the functioning of agricultural soils, while their leaching to the surface produces a threat for the provision of the water resource and for the functioning of aquatic systems (Putten et al. 2006).

 For many years, apple growers in Massachusetts and other New England states have supported apple IPM.
 They are likely to adopt ecologically-based IPM tools and strategies if those options are economically feasible and effective.
 However, in recent years the bulk of research and extension efforts related to fruit pest management has focused on evaluating newer chemistries that could replace the use of broad-spectrum insecticides, and research aimed at developing alternative IPM methods for arthropod pest has decreased substantially.
 I believe research in the area of biological control of apple pests is needed.
 A survey of 88 commercial apple growers from Massachusetts and Rhode Island was implemented by Dr. J. C. Piñero (project advisor) in mid-April 2018.
 Survey results revealed that for 32% of the growers AMF is the most damaging pests in apple orchards.
 Most growers indicated that more IPM-oriented research is needed.